cotm/fsn/README.md

 ## To Do

 - Store known switcher state in its `state` property and update the values whenever a message is received (whether from the XML socket or the async socket).
-- Helpers for returning Scope objects with commonly-used paths.
+- Helpers for returning `Scope` objects with commonly-used paths.
+- Have `Scope` emit an event each time a value that falls under its prefix is changed in the switcher state (via the `message` event).